paulbrejla/paulbrejla.github.io/index.md

 #### Practice
 * Head of Backend at <a href="https://www.hepster.com">hepster.com</a>, where I help an InsurTech startup build a scalable, backend platform.
 I helped the business by architecting a cloud-native infrastructure based on Spring Boot & Kotlin, AWS, Docker, Laravel, and Vue.js and coaching the delivery team (current).
-* Systems Analyst AIDA Cruises' Digital Unit, where I helped with the integration of Digital Products into legacy systems infrastructures as part of the organization's Digital Transformation.
+* Systems Analyst AIDA Cruises' <a href="https://www.costadigital.io">Digital Unit</a>, where I helped with the integration of Digital Products into legacy systems infrastructures as part of the organization's Digital Transformation.
 I was primarily involved in building decision support systems for call centers and the group's expansion into the Chinese market (Oct.
 2016 - Oct.
 2017).
-* Business Analyst Reservations & Electronic Channels at AIDA Cruises, where I was responsible for the internet booking platforms and the electronic channels (B2C - B2B) connected to it.
-I primarily dealed with requirements engineering and architecting a mission-critical Java stack based on Spring & Hibernate (Nov.
+* Business Analyst Reservations & Electronic Channels at <a href="https://www.aida.de">AIDA Cruises</a>, where I was responsible for the internet booking platforms and the electronic channels (B2C - B2B) connected to it.
+I primarily dealed with the integration of legacy reservation systems, requirements engineering and architecting a mission-critical Java stack based on Spring & Hibernate handling high transaction volumes (Nov.
 2011 - Oct.
 2016).
 * Project Manager for a business-to-business marketing analysis project for a major cruise line in the DACH travel market.
 * Research Assistant for the programme in (International) Cruise Industry Management at the Bremerhaven University of Applied Sciences.
 * Internship at the "Touristikverband Rotenburg Wümme e.V.", where I implemented a county-wide internet reservation system.